aws/aws-iot-device-sdk-js-v2/samples/node/pub_sub_electron_node/README.md

 Please check your dependency and Node version.
 If the error is not from your code, it is most likely your dependency is using a different version of node.
 As the nullish coalescing operator (??) is introduced in Node14, using Node14+ would help.

 ### N-API call failed: napi_create_external_arraybuffer( env, data_buffer->buffer, data_buffer->len, s_finalize_external_binary_byte_buf, data_buffer, &napi_binary).
-The issue should be fixed in release v1.19.1.
+This issue has been fixed in aws-iot-device-sdk-js-v2 v1.19.1.
-Electron removed support for `napi_create_external_arraybuffer` since Electron@20.
+Electron removed support for `napi_create_external_arraybuffer` in Electron v20.
 You can find more information from the Electron community here: https://github.com/electron/electron/issues/35801.

 ### Electron Packager Instructions "Error: An unhandled rejection has occurred inside Forge: Error: ENAMETOOLONG: name too long, scandir" with recursive path copy
-The Electron Forge has an issue while copying files with a relative library path.
-We could avoid it by getting rid of the local path for the dependency.
+The Electron Forge has an issue when copying files with a relative library path.
+We could avoid it by removing the local path for the dependency.
 As an example:
 ```
 "dependencies": {